 Organised groups: 15% discount for groups of 6 or more adults or seniors.
 Please book in advance by completing the form here.

 Entrance and parking: The castle is reached on foot along a causeway from West Park slipway in St Helier.
-Visitors can either walk at low tide or catch the pirate-themed Castle Ferry (small charge applies) at high or low tide.
-Public parking is available in Patriotic Street, the Waterfront and the Esplanade car parks or in parking bays off Victoria Avenue.
+Visitors can either walk at low tide or catch the Castle Ferry (small charge applies) at high or low tide.
+Paid public parking is available in Patriotic Street, the Waterfront or in parking bays off Victoria Avenue.

 Buses and cycle routes: All bus routes terminate at Liberation Station which is a short walk away.
 Jersey cycle route 1